Liberal Arts are Self Help for Society

 Whether you’re ready or not, the world is becoming more diverse and we are slowly realizing that there is no such thing as “race.”
 We are all part of the human race.
 Our stereo-types are serving us less and less.
 Some Chinese students suck at math and are brilliant artists.
 Americans can be humble.
 I know at least one Mexican who hates tacos.
 The plumber will have to enter a home where a woman is wearing a hijab, it would help his business if he understood what that means, and doesn’t mean.
 My mechanic will likely have to work with someone who is very different from him.
 We all live in a world that stands on the brink of either a great leap forward or a steep fall into despair and subsequent re-building…AGAIN.
 The choice is ours.
 But, this choice has to be recognized first.
 Then we have to talk with each other, brainstorm, innovate and move forward together.
 It turns out (if you're a bit of a student of history) our brightest moments come when we work together, our worst moments come when we are driven by fear and anger.

 You don't have to be a college to student or sacrifice those ‘practical skills’ that will earn you a lot of money.
-All you have to do is a little reading (or listening to a good audio book), talk to the history nerds around you…we love to discuss this stuff.
-Engage your curiosity in American History- get to know the Constitution and the Bill of Rights, maybe even the Declaration of Independence.
+All you have to do is a little reading (or listening to a good audio book), talk to the humanities nerds around you…we love to discuss this stuff.
+Engage your curiosity in American History - get to know the Constitution and the Bill of Rights, maybe even the Declaration of Independence.
 Don’t get paralyzed by despair (at least not for too long).
 Try some American Literature- “You may trod me in the very dirt; But still, like dust, I’ll rise” (Maya Angelou).
 Help the people and animals around you.
 Ethics- if you stand by and watch evil, you are no better than the evil-doer.
 Tell your plumber and your mechanic thank you.
-Religious Studies- all traditions basically say the same thing, treat other people nicely if you want to be treated nicely.
+Religious Studies- all traditions basically say the same thing: don't be an ass.
 Do not give up.
 Find inspiration and pass it along.
 Be kind and patient and it will come back to you.
-These are some of the reasons why the Liberal Arts still matter.
+These are a few of the reasons why the Liberal Arts still matter.